Skip to main content

 nameserver 8.8.4.4

-sudo setcap CAP_NET_BIND_SERVICE=+eip $(readlink -f /home/{{ user }}/chia-blockchain/venv/bin/python)
+sudo setcap CAP_NET_BIND_SERVICE=+eip $(readlink -f /home/{{ user }}/chia-blockchain/.venv/bin/python)

 Note that anytime you change the python executable by rerunning sh install.sh or when apt upgrades python, you will need to re-run this command.
+Also, the exact path to python has changed as of version 2.4.3 and that new usual default is what is specified above.

 Configuration